 So, I suppose it goes without saying that the first thing you NEED is a designated real estate agent to see you through the process.
 Yes, you can use an attorney in the negotiation, but all banks require the use of a licensed real estate agent to list the property for market value.

 As always, each bank is different, and the items necessary will vary depending upon the type of loan you have (FHA, Purchase, Refi, HELOC, etc.).
 Again, your real estate agent should have the experience to understand the process and he or she should also be able to explain it to you.

 Typically, however, the standard fare for required documents is as follows:

 This is only a short list.
 Some lenders require Arms Length Affidavits and other documents that they may transmit at some point later in the process.

-The short sale process has always been a very frustrating and lengthy one.
-They can take anywhere from 30 days to several years to complete – if indeed they ever DO reach a resolution.
+The short-sale process has always been a very frustrating and lengthy one.
+It can take anywhere from 30 days to several years to complete – if indeed it ever DOES reach a resolution.
 There is nothing short about short sales.
 In fact, they should be called “long sales”.